 3. Look for Transparent Pricing

 A reliable company will explain costs clearly.
+No vague answers.
+No pressure tactics.

 4. Avoid Large Upfront Deposits

+This is a major red flag.
 Most reputable movers don’t require large deposits.

 5. Get Everything in Writing

+Never rely on verbal agreements.
 Contracts should include pricing, delivery windows, and services.

 Questions to Ask Before Hiring Cross Country Movers